Listening, rewinding, writing, and repeat

 Jazz Transcriptions

-One of the most direct ways to learn the language of jazz—of individual pianists, styles, and eras—is to play it yourself.
-To do that, you first need to know exactly what is being played.
+One of the most direct ways to learn the language of jazz piano is to play it yourself.
 That means listening closely, rewinding endlessly, and writing things down note by note.

 A handwritten transcription by me of a Chet Baker solo.